iberi22/isar_agent_memory/README.md

 ## Overview

 **isar_agent_memory** provides a robust, explainable, and extensible memory system for agents and LLMs.
-It combines a universal graph (nodes, edges, metadata) with efficient vector search (ANN via [dvdb](https://pub.dev/packages/dvdb)), pluggable embeddings, and advanced explainability for agent reasoning.
+It combines a universal graph (nodes, edges, metadata) with efficient vector search (ANN via ObjectBox by default), pluggable embeddings, and advanced explainability for agent reasoning.

 - **Universal graph**: Store facts, messages, concepts, and relations.
 - **Efficient semantic search**: ANN (HNSW) for context retrieval and recall.